CLIENT: Nigeria Sovereign Investment Authority

 The Transmission Company of Nigeria (TCN) doubles in its function as the Transmission Service Provider (TSP) and an Independent System Operator (ISO) of the Nigerian Electricity Supply Industry (NESI).
 Due to the frequent grid system collapse, the senior executive management needed to monitor the grid frequency and at any time; in and out of office.
 They also wanted to be able to recall the frequency history for analysis at their convenience.

 SchimaticBlue Energy team of hardware and software developers engineered the entire system; from state to finish.
 The project which was also delivered as a mobile application made it simple to monitor and conduct grid frequency analysis from any location on a mobile device.

 GOALS AND OBJECTIVES:

-- to conduct a technical feasibility studies and business planning of an Independent Electricity Distribution Network (IEDN) and an embedded generation;
+- to conduct technical feasibility studies and business planning of an Independent Electricity Distribution Network (IEDN), and an embedded generation;

-- regulatory consultancy for the procurement of licences from the Nigeria Electricity Regulatory Commission (NERC) for both the IEDN and embedded generation
+- regulatory consultancy for the procurement of licenses from the Nigeria Electricity Regulatory Commission (NERC) for both the IEDN and embedded generation

-SchimaticBlue Energy conducted a feasibility study of an IEDN and an embedded generation within the estate that guarantees constant electricity supply.
-SchimaticBlue Energy role included the technical, economic and legal analysis of the entire project.
+SchimaticBlue Energy conducted a feasibility study of an IEDN and an embedded generation within the estate that will guarantee a constant electricity supply.
+SchimaticBlue Energy’s role included the technical, economic, and legal analysis of the entire project.
 We also provided regulatory consultancy services, ensuring that all the regulatory requirements are met for the issuance of licenses from NERC.

 CLIENT: AIBEN Properties Limited